Category theory for scientists (Old version): Orders

 Need-to-know is another classification of people.
 For each bit of information, we do not necessarily want everyone to know about it, even everyone of the specified clearance.
 It is only disseminated to those that need to know.

 \begin{exercise} Let $P$ be the set of all people and let $\ol{I}$ be the set of all pieces of information known by the government.
 For each subset $I\ss\ol{I}$, let $K(I)\ss P$ be the set of people that need to know every piece of information in $I$.
-Let $S=\{K(I)\|I\ss\ol{I}\}$ with the subset relation.
+Let $S=\{K(I)\|I\ss\ol{I}\}$ be the set of all ``need-to-know groups", with the subset relation denoted $\leq$.